laforge49/gemology/gems/facets/AggregateTagsFacet.md

-# ClusterTagsFacet
+# AggregateTagsFacet

-A ClusterTagsFacet holds a dict of Tag name/value pairs.
+A AggregateTagsFacet holds a dict of Tag name/value pairs.
-These are indexed in the #InvertedClusterTagsFacet.
+These are indexed in the #InvertedAggregateTagsFacet.
 The names are strings without whitespace.
 The names are strings without whitespace.
 The values are python scalars.
 The values may include neither